FOND DU LAC COUNTY

-The Ripon City Landfill site is located on approximately 7.3 acres of land, outside the northwestern city limits of Ripon.
-The site is located in a rural area, surrounded by woods, a gravel pit, a park, and cropland.
-Several private homes are located within one-half mile of the site.
-The site, a former gravel pit, was owned by a private party who leased the land to the Speed Queen Corporation in 1967 for the purpose of landfilling.
-The city of Ripon began leasing the property in 1968 for the disposal of wastes, and in 1969 was issued a license to operate the landfill.
-Later, the town of Ripon joined with the city of Ripon in the operation of the landfill.
-The landfill operated until 1983, accepting municipal, commercial, and industrial solid wastes.
+The RCL site was a former gravel pit that was owned by a private party who leased the land to the Speed Queen Corporation in 1967 for the purpose of landfilling.
+The City of Ripon began leasing the property in 1968 for the disposal of wastes, and in 1969, it was issued a license to operate the landfill.
+Later, the Town of Ripon joined with the City of Ripon in operating the landfill.
+The landfill was operated until 1983 and accepted municipal, commercial, and industrial solid wastes for disposal.

-In 1984, a residential well, located 500 feet south of the site, was found to be contaminated with substances from the landfill; this well was abandoned.
+In 1984, a residential well located 500 feet south of the site was found to be contaminated with substances derived from the landfill.
+The well was then abandoned.
 The landfill area was capped with clay in 1985, vegetation was established, and a gas venting system was placed along the western edge of the landfill.
-In 1992, a group of potentially responsible parties (PRPs) signed a contract with WDNR to complete a full remedial investigation and feasibility study (RI/FS) and implement a source control remedy.
+In 1992, a group of potentially responsible parties (PRPs) signed a contract with the Wisconsin Department of Natural Resources (WDNR) to complete a full remedial investigation (RI) and feasibility study (FS) at the site and to implement a source control remedy.

-The city of Ripon had an estimated population of about 7300 people and the town of Ripon had an estimated population of about 1400 people in 2006.
-Residents of Ripon obtain their drinking water solely from groundwater.
-One of the city's municipal wells is 3,700 feet southeast of the landfill.
+In 2006, the City of Ripon had an estimated population of about 7,300 people and the Town of Ripon had an estimated population of about 1,400 people.
+Ripon obtains its drinking water from an area groundwater aquifer.
+One of the city's municipal wells is located 3,700 feet southeast of the landfill.

-Site ResponsibilityThe site is being addressed through federal, state, and potentially responsible party (PRP) actions.
+Site ResponsibilityThe RCL site is being addressed through federal, state, and potentially responsible party (PRP) actions.

-Semi-annual groundwater monitoring has been instituted for both monitoring wells associated with the landfill and several downgradient private wells.
-Additional monitoring wells have been installed to help determine the degree and extent of the groundwater plume.
-As the investigations continue, possible alternative remedies for the groundwater contamination will be considered.
-An active gas management system at the landfill to replace the passive one is being investigated as an improvement in the source control.
+Semi-annual groundwater monitoring was instituted for both monitoring wells associated with the landfill and several downgradient private wells.
+Additional monitoring wells were installed to help determine the degree and extent of the groundwater plume.
+An active gas management system at the landfill to replace the passive one was investigated as an improvement in the source control area.

-A second five-year review was completed in September 2006.
-The conclusion was that the remedy, with the additional measures that have been taken, is protective of human health and the environment in the short term.
-Additional review of the institutional controls is being conducted to ascertain their enforceability and adequacy before the remedy can be deemed protective in the long-term.
+EPA completed the second FYR at the RCL site in September 2006 and concluded that the remedy, with the additional measures that have been taken, was protective of human health and the environment in the short term.

 ContactsRemedial Project Manager, U.S. EPA